trilitech/tezos-developer-docs/src/pages/tezos-basics/get-started-with-octez/monitor-a-node/index.md

 After a few iterations of different methods to gather node information and statistics that could be easily analyzed, we have recently chosen to include metrics within the node.
 With Octez Metrics it's simple to get a myriad of statistics about your node -- and quite efficiently so.
 You can also attach a [Grafana](https://grafana.com/) dashboard to get a visual representation of how your node is performing.
 And with [Grafazos](https://gitlab.com/nomadic-labs/grafazos), you can get customized ready-to-use dashboards for monitoring your Tezos node.

-What metrics can we monitor ?
+What metrics can we monitor?

 There are two types of metrics on an Octez node that can be monitored: